pronsSec/CEA-lol-scripts/README.md

   *Returns a list of database principals (users, et al) and any
 	permissions that have explicitly been granted or denied for all system and user databases.

+## server-mapusers-2login.sql

+/*
+	This script iterates through all system and user databases.
+	If any "orphaned" database users are found, it will attempt to remap the user to a SQL Authentication login with the same name.
+TRY/CATCH is used to discard any errors (for instance, if the login name does not exist or is already mapped to another user in the database).
+*/